 -

 High Emotions and Conflict: Divorce can come with distrust or poor communication.
 It might be hard to agree on anything with your ex, let alone big decisions like “Should we accept this buyer’s request to make repairs?” or “How low of an offer is too low?”
-If one spouse is hurt or angry, they might even sabotage the sale process – for instance, by refusing showings or not cooperating on paperwork.
+If one spouse is hurt or angry, they might even sabotage the sale process, for instance, by refusing showings or not cooperating on paperwork.
 Unfortunately, it happens.
 Any conflict can slow or derail a traditional sale, leaving both parties stuck paying for a home neither wants.
-As divorce real estate experts note, cooperation is key – if one person plays hardball, both lose out.

 -